Spectral theory of a mathematical model in Quantum Field Theory for any spin: Introduction

 The mathematical model is based on the construction of free causal fields associated with two massive bosons of spins $j_{1}$ and $j_{2}$ respectively, a massive fermion of spin $j_{3}$ and a massless fermion of helicity $-j_{4}$ which is the antiparticle of a massless fermion of helicity $j_{4}$.
 These free causal fields are constructed according to the formalism described by S.Weinberg in \cite{WeinbergI1964,WeinbergII1964,WeinbergIII1964,Weinberg1965,Weinberg1969,Weinberg1995}( see also \cite{StreaterWightman1964},\cite{Grigore1995}).

-This construction depends on the unitary irreducible representations of the Poincar\'{e} group for massive and massless particles and on the finite dimensional representations of $SL(2,\,\C)$.
+This construction depends on the unitary irreducible representations of the Poincar\'{e} group for massive and massless particles and on the finite dimensional representations of $SL(2,\,\C)$ which are both well known (see \cite{Wigner1939}, \cite{Wightman1960}, \cite{Guillot1968}, \cite{Varadarajan1970}, \cite{Thaller1992}, \cite{Naimark1964} and \cite{vanderWaerden1974}).
 Relativistic covariance laws and microscopic causality conditions determine unique free causal fields up to over-all scales.
 Note that in this paper we only consider fields associated with irreducible finite dimensional representations of $SL(2,\,\C)$ because we are only concerned with a weak decay for which parity is not conserved.

 As it is well known, the construction of the unitary irreducible representations of the Poincar\'{e} group for massive particles of any spin and for massless ones with any finite helicity is based on the theory of E.P.Wigner and G.W.Mackey.
 We choose the realizations of the unitary irreducible representations of the Poincar\'{e} group given by E.P.Wigner because they are important from the physical point of view and because they allow a clear distinction between the canonical and helicity formalisms.